Lovkush-A/personal-website/content/posts/toy-example-of-ml/index.md

 - Would changing the order of the rows in the ground-truth data change the result?

-- In the toy example, the simple function is actually too simple and there are no good parameters.
-Think of some reasons why this is the case.
-To help, try thinking of parameters that will do a good job and hopefully you will find problems.

-- In the example of image classification, how would you make this all numerical?
+- (Tricky) In the example of image classification, how would you make this all numerical?
 For concreteness, suppose all the images are 1000x1000 pixels and we are trying to classify the image as one of 50 different animals.
+What would the ground-truth table explicitly look like?

 ## Miscellaneous details